 Sec.
-382. Deadline for Department Final Billing under Local Agency Cost Sharing Agreements
+382. Deadline for Final Billing under Local Agency Cost Sharing Agreements - UNENFORCEABLE

 Requires the department to submit final bill to the local agency within two years of final payment to construction contractor.
+The Governor's signing letter indicated that this section was unenforceable in that it impinged on executive branch authority in violation of Article 4, Section 25 of the Michigan Constitution which prohibits amending statutes by reference.